lineality/simple_mistral_api_context_history_manager/README.md

 https://colab.research.google.com/drive/1QOfDPk4BatHo2D37zWmsxCjs_PAb_7bU

 # Simple Chat with Mistral API
 This is a colab-notebook for chatting with a Mistral model.
 This colab can run on any online device that runs a web browser (phone, tablet, laptop, desktop, etc.).

+This is a system for using the online cloud Mistral api, not the mistral models run locally in a local pipeline.

 ### Note: Colabs are slower
 Free colabs are amazing for easily sharing and running code in a portable way,